 For a touch of decadence, I used four strips of bacon to start.
 You can use 2 tablespoons of coconut oil instead, if you want to avoid animal fats.
 I changed up the order of cooking, too, for easier assembly.

 I was so pleased this young chef had suggested using walnuts in soup.
 It was a wonderful starting point.
 The heat and sweet we added made this soup a keeper for my own recipe file.
 In the end, we all loved its slurpy goodness!
-If you prefer a blander, flatter taste, check out the original recipe at the top of this post.
+If you prefer a blander, flatter taste, check out this recipe, which is similar to the one I started with.

 Vinny’s Cream of Walnut and Mushroom Soup